SagarRathod-TomTom/deep-ml/README.md

 3. Quickly visualize your model's predictions.

-4. Following are different types of machine learning tasks available to choose from:
+4. Following are different types of machine learning tasks available to choose from <strong>deepml.tasks</strong>:

    * ImageClassification
    * MultiLabelImageClassification